 About MARS (Mount Arrowsmith Rhododendron Society)

-The Mount Arrowsmith Rhododendron Society (MARS) is a chapter of the American Rhododendron Society, an international organization of rhododendron enthusiasts.
-Our Society provides members with an opportunity to learn about rhododendrons and companion plants, but most importantly, it allows members to socialize with other gardeners and meet new people with similar interests.
+The Mount Arrowsmith Rhododendron Society (MARS) is a chapter of the American Rhododendron Society (ARS), an international organization of rhododendron enthusiasts.
+Our Society introduces members and the public to rhododendrons through meetings, garden tours, and flower shows; and provides opportunities for members to socialize with other gardeners and meet new people with similar interests.

 Our meetings are held in Qualicum Beach and our members come from all over the central part of Vancouver Island, especially Parksville, Nanoose, Bowser, and Port Alberni; but we also have members worldwide including three members from New Zealand, from both North and South Islands!

 As well as providing services and social activities for our members, our constitution mandates that we raise public awareness of the genus ‘rhododendron’.

 To do this, we provide free admission to our annual Rhododendron Flower (Truss) Show and Plant Sale in mid-April, which features early-mid season blooming species.
 Members, and the public, are invited to bring their best rhodo blooms (known as trusses) to this show to compete for prizes provided by the club.

 On the Mother’s Day weekend in early May, we organize a Garden Tour of about a dozen local gardens which best show the range of gardening opportunities in our area.

 We also support Milner Gardens & Woodland, donating plants and providing volunteer labour for grounds maintenance and development of new gardens.
 Our most recent undertaking was our contribution of species rhododendrons and labour to develop the Grieg Rhododendron Species Garden.